Introduction to Agile at Scale

 Well, it could be reasoned from three different perspectives:

-- If agile is being practiced in a few teams and has to be scaled to the entire organization.
+- If agile is practiced in a few teams and has to be scaled to the entire organization.

-- If agile is being practiced for a part of the value stream and has to be scaled to the entire value stream.
+- If agile is being practiced for a part of the value stream, and has to be scaled to the entire value stream.

 Thus, ‘scaling agile’ could be interpreted from three different angles.
 Long story cut short, “Scaling Agile means implementing a set of workflow patterns practiced by few teams, projector streams to the advantage of the entire organization.”